-Community Learning and Development (CLD) staff designed a Mental Health and Wellbeing Peer Education Programme for young people in Aberdeenshire.
-Due to Covid-19 regulations, this was delivered live but entirely online through Google Meet using PowerPoint Presentations, Break-Out Room Discussions and Videos.
+Community Learning and Development (CLD) staff designed a mental health and wellbeing peer education programme for young people in Aberdeenshire.
+Due to Covid-19 regulations, this was delivered remotely through Google Meet using PowerPoint presentations, break-out room discussions and online videos.

-Peer Educator training sessions were delivered by CLD Workers over three evenings.
-Funding allowed the Scottish Association For Mental Health (SaMH) Children and Young People’s team to deliver their Mental Health Ambassadors Award over a separate three evenings.
-Young people also had the opportunity to undertake an SQA Award in Mental Health and Wellbeing.
+Peer educator training sessions were delivered by CLD workers over three evenings.
+Funding allowed the Scottish Association For Mental Health (SaMH) Children and Young People’s team to deliver their mental health ambassadors award over three evenings.
+Young people also had the opportunity to undertake an SQA award in mental health and wellbeing.

-Supported by CLD Staff, 21 Young People completed the training as Peer Educators to deliver Mental Health and Wellbeing sessions in their local learning communities.
-14 of these young people are also continuing to work towards their SQA Award in Mental Health and Wellbeing.
+Supported by CLD Staff, 21 Young People completed the training as peer educators to deliver mental health and wellbeing sessions in their local learning communities.
+Fourteen of these young people are also continuing to work towards their SQA award in mental health and wellbeing.

-The funding also allowed CLD to purchase Mental Health and Wellbeing Toolkits for each area, including stationery, planning materials and basic resources.
-Each area was also allocated £500 for the Peer Educators to purchase items of their choice to support the delivery.
+The funding also allowed CLD to purchase mental health and wellbeing toolkits for each area, including stationery, planning materials and basic resources.
+Each area was also allocated £500 for peer educators to purchase items of their choice to support the delivery.

-A baseline assessment was done pre and post training monitoring confidence, skills and knowledge as well as a short wellbeing survey of participants.
+A baseline assessment was done before and after delivery of training, and monitored confidence, skills and knowledge, and included a short wellbeing survey of participants.

 Young People, CLD Work with Young People Team, SaMH Children and Young People’s Team

-We are particularly encouraging young people to take part from the seven remaining learning communities in Aberdeenshire to ensure young people in all areas of the Local Authority have an opportunity to take part.
+Participants and staff are encouraging young people to take part from the seven remaining learning communities in Aberdeenshire to ensure young people in all areas of the Local Authority have an opportunity to take part.
 In addition, feedback from participants indicated training sessions could be re-designed to reduce the 2 hour session to a 90 minute session.

 - How do I identify the needs of young people in the current circumstances?